18F/dns/README.md

 On merge, changes are deployed to an AWS account hosting the Route53 records automatically by a [CircleCI](https://circleci.com/gh/18F/dns) job.

-**Please note: only production systems with an ATO that are [categorized](https://before-you-ship.18f.gov/ato/levels/) as Low impact should have their DNS configuration here.
-If you wish to create DNS records for pre-production systems, please use the domain `sandbox.gov` which is available in the [TTS Sandbox account](https://before-you-ship.18f.gov/infrastructure/sandbox/).**
+**Please note: only production systems with an ATO that are [categorized](https://before-you-ship.18f.gov/ato/levels/) as Low impact should have their DNS configuration here.**

 ### Redirects